National Geographic Traveller India (NGTI) magazine’s editor Niloufer Venkatraman speaks about the magazine’s presence in India for last one year.

-It will be about managing the 4P’s effectively.
+Niloufer Venkatraman: It will be about managing the 4P’s effectively.
 National Geographic continuously redefines the standard of excellence with the superior editorial product, world-renowned photography, brand recognition, and consumer trust.
-At NGTI we will continue to partner with cutting edge expeditions and initiatives in the travel, tourism and adventure spaces to bring to the country stories that few other media brands will be able to conceive of.
-We hope to inspire millions of Indian families to travel sustainably.
-We are planning a string of developments around the overall content strategy as we look to carve out a dominant position across digital platforms by launching an iPad app and developing an interactive website targeted and focussed with the objective of catching the upmarket traveler at key touch points.
+At NGTI we will continue to partner with cutting-edge expeditions and initiatives in the travel, tourism and adventure spaces to bring to the country stories that few other media brands will be able to conceive of.
+And we hope to inspire millions of Indian families to travel sustainably.
+We are planning a string of developments around the overall content strategy.
+We look to carve out a dominant position across digital platforms by launching an iPad app and developing an interactive website targeted and focussed with the objective of catching the upmarket traveler at key touch points.

-We intend to take the distribution deeper into our large country and make quality travel journalism available to the huge emerging middle class in India, apart from our core High SEC reader.
-We will maintain premium pricing for the intellectually actualised.
+And we intend to take the distribution deeper into our large country and make quality travel journalism available to the huge emerging middle class in India, apart from our core High SEC reader.
+And we will maintain premium pricing for the intellectually actualized.
 For Brand recall, we are indulging in 360-degree marketing programs including ATL and BTL initiatives such as TV commercials on National Geographic and Fox Traveller channels, Radio spots in Delhi and Mumbai and Point of purchase campaigns across 500 retail outlets in the country.
 We will remain committed to spreading awareness about sustainable travel, and to ensuring that travel destinations endure for the future generation.

-Co-existence of National Geographic Traveller India, Lonely Planet, Conde Nast Traveller, Outlook Traveller, India Today Travel Plus, Travel and Leisure which are all priced above 100 definitely shows that there is scope for travel magazines in India.
-We cater to specific niche upmarket reader hence when we launched our premium product at Rs.
+Niloufer Venkatraman: Co-existence of National Geographic Traveller India, Lonely Planet, Conde Nast Traveller, Outlook Traveller, India Today Travel Plus, Travel and Leisure which are all priced above 100 definitely shows that there is scope for travel magazines in India.
+We cater to specific niche upmarket reader.
+Hence when we launched our premium product at Rs.
 120 per copy, given the sheer quality of the product and its pre-eminence across the world NGT India launch has been historic in many ways.
-Today, National Geographic Traveller India is already one of the biggest travel magazines in India and in the last one year has seen an unprecedented response from the collective advertising and Indian reader communities.
+Today, National Geographic Traveller India is already one of the biggest travel magazines in India.
+In the last one year, it has seen an unprecedented response from the collective advertising and Indian reader communities.